How to Import ADMX templates into Intune

 Device Configuration Profile Zoom Intune

-Create a Device configuration profile to manage zoom app
+Create a Device configuration profile to manage the Zoom app

 Configuration settings